FrancisBanville/ms_interpreting_probabilities/README.md

 Several conditions must be satisfied for an interaction to be observed locally.
 First, both species must have overlapping geographic ranges, i.e. they must co-occur within the region of interest [@Morales-Castilla2015Inferringa;
 @Cazelles2016Theorya].
-Second, they must have some probability of meeting [@Poisot2015Speciesa].
-Probabilities of interspecific encounters are typically low, especially for rare species with low abundances.
-While species' absolute abundances may impact interaction frequencies [@Vazquez2007Species], encounter probabilities are determined by their relative abundances [@Canard2012Emergencea; @Canard2014Empiricala].
-The probability that species meet also depends on their biology, such as their phenology [@Olesen2010Missing;
+Second, they must have some probability of meeting within a defined time frame [@Poisot2015Speciesa].
+Probabilities of interspecific encounters are typically low, especially for rare species with low abundances [@Vazquez2007Species; @Canard2012Emergencea; @Canard2014Empiricala].
+The probability that species meet also depends on their biology, such as their phenology [@Olesen2010Missing; @Singer2012GeoMos] and discoverability [@Broom2005You].
+Finally, when species do come into contact, an interaction occurs only if their traits, such as their phenotypes [@Bolnick2011WhyInt;
-@Singer2012GeoMos] and discoverability [@Broom2005You].
-Finally, when species do come into contact, an interaction occurs only if their traits, such as their phenotypes [@Bolnick2011WhyInt; @Stouffer2011RolBod; @Gravel2013InfFooa] and behavior [@Pulliam1974Theory; @Choh2012PreRol], are locally compatible in that specific environment [@Poisot2015Speciesa].
+@Stouffer2011RolBod; @Gravel2013InfFooa] and behavior [@Pulliam1974Theory;
+@Choh2012PreRol], are locally compatible in that specific environment [@Poisot2015Speciesa].
 Because these conditions are not consistently met locally, there will inevitably be instances where interactions will be observed and others where they will not.

 Documenting the location and timing of interactions is difficult when accounting for the spatiotemporal variability of ecological interactions